Sharp Testable Implications of Encouragement Designs: Main Results

 \section{Main Results}

-In this section, we present our main results on sharp testable implications of the additive random utility model $\mathbf Q_1$.
-In order to do so, in Section \ref{sec:types}, we first derive a set of necessary and sufficient conditions on the distribution of potential treatments implied by $\mathbf Q_1$.
-Next, in Section \ref{sec:ineq}, we use these implications on the potential treatments to derive inequalities in terms of the conditional choice probabilities.
-Finally, in Section \ref{sec:sharp}, for each $P$ that satisfies these inequalities, we explicitly construct a distribution $Q \in \mathbf Q_1$, thus showing the inequalities are sharp.
+In this section, we present our main results on sharp testable implications of Assumptions \ref{as:exog}--\ref{as:default}.
+In order to do so, in Section \ref{sec:ineq}, we first derive inequalities in terms of the conditional choice probabilities.
+Then, in Section \ref{sec:sharp}, for each $P$ that satisfies these inequalities, we explicitly construct a distribution $Q \in \mathbf Q_1$ such that $P = Q T^{-1}$, thus showing the inequalities are sharp.